FAQ

 What is Agami?

 Agami is the trust layer for your data.
-It sits between your AI tools (Claude, ChatGPT, Slack, Gemini, Cursor, custom agents) and your data warehouse, so every question your team asks gets the same governed answer.
+It sits between your AI tools (Claude, ChatGPT, Gemini, Cursor, custom agents, and any tool that supports MCP) and your data warehouse, so every question your team asks gets the same governed answer.
 The semantic model is auto-generated from your schema, vetted by your data team, and gated by your auth and security rules before any query runs.

 What is "the trust layer for your data"?

 A trust layer is the system that decides what a business question means before it gets answered.
-It owns your definitions (what ARR means, what counts as an active account, how regions are grouped), your access rules (who can see what), and your auth (who is asking).
+It owns your definitions (what ARR means, what counts as an active account, how regions are grouped), your access rules (who can see what and who is asking), and the routing to the right source.
 Without a trust layer, an LLM invents answers from raw SQL.
 With one, every assistant returns the same governed answer because they all go through the same vetted definitions.

 How is Agami different from a BI tool like Looker or Tableau?

 BI tools are for analysts building dashboards.
 Agami is for any team asking business questions from any tool.
-The semantic layer in a BI product is locked to that BI product’s UI; Agami’s trust layer serves the same definitions to Claude, Slack, Gmail, Notion, Cursor, custom agents, and any MCP client.
+The semantic layer in a BI product is locked to that BI product’s UI; Agami’s trust layer serves the same definitions to Claude, ChatGPT, Gemini, Cursor, custom agents, and any tool that supports MCP.
 You can keep your BI tool; Agami replaces or extends the semantic layer underneath.

 How is Agami different from a dbt semantic layer?

 A dbt semantic layer requires your team to author every metric, dimension, and join by hand and ship it through dbt Cloud.
 Agami auto-generates the first pass from your schema, your data team refines what matters, and the model stays in sync as the database evolves.
-Agami also integrates auth, row/column security, and surface integrations (Claude, Slack, MCP) that dbt’s semantic layer does not.
+Agami also integrates auth, row/column security, and surface integrations (Claude, ChatGPT, Cursor, and any tool that supports MCP) that dbt’s semantic layer does not.

 I already have a semantic model in LookML, dbt, or Cube.
 Do I have to rebuild it?